AESTHETICDIGITAL WELLNESS

 rgb(150, 123, 182)

-Medium-saturated lavender with perfect balance
+Medium-saturated lavender with even balance

 Tech brandingDigital wellnessModern UI